 Borderline personality disorder is fairly common as personality disorders go, perhaps affecting up to 2 percent of adults, mostly young women, according to the American Psychiatric Association.
 There is a high rate of self-injury — usually without suicidal intent.
 There is, however, also a significant rate of suicide attempts, and even completed suicide in more severe cases.
 People with BPD often need extensive mental health services.
 Yet, with help, many improve over time and are eventually able to lead productive lives.

-Symptoms of BPD
+Symptoms of Borderline Personality Disorder

 Distortions in thinking and a person’s sense of self can lead to frequent changes in long-term goals, career plans, jobs, friendships, gender identity, and values.
 Sometimes people with BPD view themselves as fundamentally bad, or unworthy.
-They may feel unfairly misunderstood or mistreated, bored, empty, and have little idea who they are.
+They may feel unfairly misunderstood or mistreated, bored, and often empty.
 Such symptoms are most acute when people with BPD feel isolated and lacking in social support, and may result in frantic efforts to avoid being alone.